danilhendrasr/rust-covid-api/README.md

 > For example, the test for yearly endpoints might fail if it's being run on the first day
 > of a new year because the code uses the current date and time to determine
 > the latest date and time, while the source API might haven't updated its data.
+> This should be fixed once the caching mechanism is in place though.

 <p align="right">(<a href="#top">back to top</a>)</p>